 [Price Range] = CALCULATE ( VALUES ( Ranges[Price Range] ), FILTER ( Ranges, Sales[Price] >= Ranges[Min Price] && Sales[Price] < Ranges[Max Price] ) )

 You can use calculated column like this as a filter in a PivotTable, as shown in Figure 3.

 The static segmentation pattern is not dynamic because it uses calculated columns.
 If you want a dynamic behavior based on measures other than columns, use the Dynamic Segmentation pattern.

 You can use the Static Segmentation pattern any time you need to reduce the number of values in a column in order to group data by a smaller number of elements, using a configuration table to define the number and the boundaries of the groups.
+This technique is also known as banding.
 Some interesting use cases are shown below.